 Where Can you Buy Ground Fenugreek?

 If you can find fenugreek, please use it!
-If your grocery store doesn’t carry it, try a natural/fancy-pants grocery store like Whole Foods.
-Or an ethnic grocery store that carries Asian spices, if you happen to have on nearby.
+If your grocery store doesn't carry it, try a natural/fancy-pants grocery store like Whole Foods.
+Or an ethnic grocery store that carries Asian spices, if you happen to have one nearby.

 Amazon has it, too: Ground Fenugreek.
 Honestly I'd rather get it there then drive all over town hunting.